You said... we did

 We Did...

-We listened to your concerns!
+Sending surveys to properties rather than to each household member felt unfair and meant fewer people could take part.
 Moving forward, we will send surveys to each household member to ensure that everyone in your home can participate.

 Temporary Accommodation